 Desk reviews are performed for select grantees during a fiscal year based on the annual risk assessment.
-Grantees with multiple awards may receive more than one desk review over the course of a year.
-Once active grants have been selected for review, the assigned Compliance Specialist completes the CPRIT Desk Review Checklist.
+Grantees with multiple awards may receive more than one desk review over the

 11.6 On-Site Reviews

 On-site reviews are CPRIT's most comprehensive monitoring activity and involves field visits led by the compliance grant monitoring staff.
 CPRIT conducts periodic on-site monitoring that is an effective way to identify and/or research discrepancies, and more closely monitor high-risk program components.
 Grantees are chosen for onsite monitoring based on their risk assessment score, which is assigned by the CPRIT compliance team.
 Similar to desk reviews, on-site monitoring allows CPRIT compliance staff to assess the capability, performance, and compliance of grantees against applicable laws, rules, and policies.